 Computer Graphics and Animation introduces the student to an interactive media application for creating vector graphics, animation, and interactive multimedia for web pages and other digital media.
 The course will also cover basic action scripting integration.
 Not repeatable.
-MJC equivalent: (CMPGR 268) Transfer: (CSU/UC)
+Transfer: (CSU/UC)